ahtif/FlatFinder/docs/ws3/backlog.md

 ### Searching for properties
 Feature: Searching for properties
-As a Searcher, I should be able to use the system to search for properties near me and based on my preferences So that I am to find the properties that match my preference.
+As a Searcher, I should be able to use the system to search for properties near me and based on my preferences So that I am able to find the properties that match my preference.

 Scenario: Searching for properties by postcode and price
 Given I am logged in as a Searcher